Tracking Henri: Hurricane, Tropical Storm Warnings Issued Throughout Tri-State Area

-NEW YORK (CBSNewYork) — Parts of the Tri-State Area are under hurricane and tropical storm warnings with Henri set to make landfall this weekend.
+NEW YORK (CBSNewYork) — Parts of the Tri-State Area are under hurricane and tropical storm warnings with Henri set to make landfall Sunday.

-A hurricane warning is in effect until further notice for Suffolk County.READ MORE: Communities Prepare For Henri As It Looks To Bring Significant Impact To Long Island
+A hurricane warning is in effect until further notice for Suffolk County.READ MORE: Tracking Henri: State Of Emergency Declared In New York, Connecticut Ahead Of Hurricane's Arrival

-The warning is also in effect for New Haven, Middlesex and New London in Connecticut.
+The warning is also in effect for New Haven, Middlesex and New London Counties in Connecticut.

 In New York, a tropical storm warning is in effect for all five boroughs, plus Westchester County and Nassau County.